 Because every room has a particular function, furniture placement should be adaptable to that particular space.
 There's not really a static formula for arranging furniture.
 It’s best to consider the room’s use as you begin to plan.
 The room’s function will ultimately help determine the layout.

-Once you have laid out the main seating and furniture pieces check out other parts of the room to create additional zones.
+Once you have laid out the main seating and furniture pieces, check out other room parts to create additional zones.
 Is the room big enough to accommodate another conversation grouping?
-Bare spaces can be used as a reading nook with a comfortable armchair, ottoman and reading lamp.
+Bare spaces can be used as a reading nook with a comfortable armchair, ottoman, and reading lamp.

-If you work at home or need a place to pay the bills why not add a desk, wall organizer and filing cabinet.
-An unused corner is an ideal spot for a bank of bookcases or shelving for storage.
+Suppose you work at home or need a place to pay the bills; why not add a desk, wall organizer, and filing cabinet?
+An unused corner is ideal for a bank of bookcases or shelving for storage.
 One room can easily handle multiple functions—even the smallest of spaces.

 8. Don't Forget the Walls

-After you’ve placed the furniture and accessories don’t neglect the walls.
-If you have an open plan think about where to place furniture and artwork with a lack of wall space.
-Try to take advantage of the minimal wall space to complete the room with wall art.
+After placing the furniture and accessories, don’t neglect the walls.
+Try to utilize the minimal wall space to complete the room with wall art.

-If you have expansive blank walls one of our favorites is a grand gallery.
-Matching frames with similar images look impressive hung in multiple rows above a sofa or on any wall as a focal point.
-If you like the Bohemian look create an asymmetrical gallery combining photos, mirrors, paintings, baskets and macramé wall hangings.
+One of our favorites is a grand gallery if you have expansive blank walls.
+Matching frames with similar images look impressive, hung in multiple rows above a sofa or on any wall as a focal point.
+Create an asymmetrical gallery combining photos, mirrors, paintings, baskets, and macramé wall hangings if you like the Bohemian look.
 This type of art installation can grow as you collect additional pieces.

 © 2019 Linda Chechar